emmettng/emmettng/content/haskell/Monad-Reader.md

     ` chainF = f1 >=> f2 >=> f3 >=> f4 >=> f5 `

 3. The computation of each **core** function could be very complicated and time consuming, so I would like to save the result of every step on the disk.
-If corresponding `config` doesn't change, than next time when `chainF` is running we can simple deserialize existed result and provide to the following functions.
+If corresponding `config` doesn't change, the next time when `chainF` is running we can simple deserialize existed result and provide to the following functions.

 ***4. ReaderT implementations:***